bunchee

 // src/index.react-server.js

-will be bundled into a separate chunk that only has one instance and be shared among different runtime bundles.
+module will be bundled into a shared chunk that exists as a single instance across different runtime bundles.

 CLI